ashernba/Home-and-Crafts/content/posts/shootingform.md

 date: 2019-06-20T17:23:35-07:00
 ---

 Are you a really good basketball player, but don't know how to shoot the ball right?
 Well, today you will learn how to use proper shooting form!
+Hooray!

 Step #1